Let’s Reform America’s Clean Energy

 ✅ Improves air quality in disadvantaged communities

 In frontline communities, lives are already being lost due to pollution from fossil fuels.
-Climate policy already in place (specifically, the Inflation Reduction Act of 2022) could prevent up to 180,000 premature American deaths over the next decade by reducing air pollution.
+Climate policy already in place (specifically, the Inflation Reduction Act of 2022) could prevent up to 180,000 premature American deaths and reduce incidences of asthma and lung disease over the next decade by reducing air pollution.
 Permitting reform will allow us to fully realize the potential emissions cuts from that policy.
 That means preventing thousands more premature deaths, mostly in disadvantaged communities near sources of pollution.

 Clean Energy Permitting Reform 101: What is permitting reform?